IHE/HIE-Whitepaper/README.md

 community that has defined its set of policies to capture that a patient has chosen one or more of those policies.

+The [APPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-43.html) Profile adds to the [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) functionality the ability to include deviations from the base policy in a structured and coded format.
+Where [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) is limited to agreement or not to a pre-defined policy, [APPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-43.html) allows for more fluid patient privacy consent function.

 For example: Let’s say that the above set of sample policy fragments was available to a patient sharing in a community.
 The patient could agree to Opt-In, and also agree to a specific research project.
 This set of